MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Introduced in Windows Insider build 20348.1405.
 We’ve added support to the [Certificate Manager](certificate-manager.md) to now use .pfx certificates.
 When users navigate to **Settings** > **Update & Security** > **Certificates**, and select **Install a certificate** the UI now supports .pfx certificate file.
 Users can import .pfx certificate, with private key, to user store or machine store.

+This information can be viewed later on the [certificate manager page](certificate-manager.md).

 ### View advanced diagnostic report in Settings on HoloLens

 For managed devices when troubleshooting behavior, confirming that an expected policy configuration is applied is an important step.
 Previously to this new feature, this had to be done off device via MDM or near the device after exporting MDM diagnostic logs gathered via **Settings** -> **Accounts** > **Access work or school**, and select **Export your management logs** and viewed on a nearby PC.